Applying for a South Carolina Driver’s License

 Before you visit the SCDMV office, you must do the following:

 1. Familiarize yourself with the South Carolina driver’s manual.
-This can be found on the forms and manuals page of the SC DMV website (scroll to the Manuals section, click on Driver’s Manual).
+This can be found on the forms and manuals page of the SCDMV website (scroll to the Manuals section, click on Driver’s Manual).
 You may be tested on this material.

-2. Visit the SC DMV website for International Customers.
+2. Visit the SCDMV website for International Customers.
 From this page, you can download the International Customers Checklist (SCDMV Form MV-94).
 This checklist provides the documents and forms that you will be required to present with your application.

-If you do not want to apply for a driver’s license but you do want to apply for a South Carolina identification card, you still must go to the DMV to apply.
+If you do not want to apply for a driver’s license, but you do want to apply for a South Carolina identification card, you still must go to the DMV to apply.
 If you get a driver’s license, you do not need to also get an identification card — the driver’s license functions as the identification card.

 You may need to schedule an appointment or schedule a road test before you visit an SCDMV branch location.
 Refer to the SCDMV website for more details on their current operating procedures.